Effective people

 The way that practitioners behave makes a difference to treatment outcomes - for good or bad.
 The research evidence is consistent and well developed.
 We know that practitioners with certain qualities are able to build positive relationships; some people naturally display these qualities and others need to learn to adopt them.
 People with lived experience may fall into either category.
 Similar experiences can engender a natural affinity and the basis for mutual trust.
 Mutual aid groups such as SMART, AA and NA depend on this kind of supportive relationship.

-The characteristics of effective practitioners…
+Discovering effective practitioners…

 Empathy